BlackMAX® Drainage Pipes and Fittings

 Yes, provided the pipe is adequately supported along its entire length and at each socket joint.

-The yellow inner liner allows for ease of visual inspection during installation and commissioning.
+The yellow inner liner of the tubes allow for ease of visual inspection during installation and commissioning.

 Based on the performance requirements of the standard and general national and international knowledge of Polypropylene as a pipeline material, BlackMAX® is expected to exceed 100 years before major rehabilitation, provided the design, installation, testing and commissioning are in accordance with the manufacturers recommendations, WSA 02 Sewerage code or agency requirements.

-Can BlackMAX® be used under a road, if so what cover does it require?
+Can BlackMAX® drainage pipes be used under a road, if so what cover does it require?

 Both BlackMAX® pipes and fittings are manufactured with a spigot and socket rubber ring jointing system.